ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2017-03-07-presenting-the-women-in-tech-speaker-series.md

 categories:
   - blog
 title: "Presenting the Women In Tech Speaker Series"
-description: "Smart Chicago Collaborative and Chi Hack Night have teamed up to create a speaking series in celebration of Women’s History Month in an effort to elevate the talented, diverse women in civic-driven technology across Chicago."
+description: "Smart Chicago Collaborative and Prog Hacknight have teamed up to create a speaking series in celebration of Women’s History Month in an effort to elevate the talented, diverse women in civic-driven technology across Chicago."
 date: 2017-03-07
 image: /images/blog/women-in-tech-speaker-series.jpg
 author: Kyla Williams